Skip to main content

 • SMO 1: Quality Assurance

 The Qatar Financial Markets Authority Law No 8 of 2012 requires mandatory quality assurance (QA) reviews for audits of listed entities by the Qatar Financial Markets Authority (QFMA).
-In 2021, the Qatar Association of Certified Public Accountants (QCPA) conducted a self-assessment of the QFMA’s QA review system and identified several gaps in terms of alignment with SMO 1 requirements pertaining to (i) scope of the system, (ii) quality control standards and other quality control guidance; (iii) review cycle; (iv) QA review team; (iv) corrective and disciplinary actions; (v) consideration of public oversight, and (vi) regular review of implementation and effectiveness.
+In 2021, the Qatar Association of Certified Public Accountants (QCPA) conducted an assessment of the QFMA’s QA review system and identified several gaps in terms of alignment with SMO 1 best practices.

-QCPA, with no direct responsibility for QA in Qatar, focuses on supporting the QFMA and is reportedly collaborating with them to issue a decree that would improve the overall quality of audits in the country.
-QCPA’s Board decided in 2022 to prepare a quality assurance guide for non-listed entities and has engaged in discussions with the Ministry of Commerce and Industry (MOCI) on its potential role in conducting QA reviews of non-listed entities.
+QCPA, with no direct responsibility, focuses on supporting the QFMA and is reportedly collaborating with them to issue a decree that would improve the overall quality of audits in the country.
+QCPA’s Board decided in 2022 to prepare a quality assurance guide for non-listed entities and has engaged in discussions with the Ministry of Commerce and Industry (MOCI) on its potential role in conducting QA reviews of non-listed entities – currently these entities are not subject to QA reviews.

-As of 2023, these discussions are ongoing, and it remains unclear if a timeline has been established for QA reviews of non-listed entities.
-Nevertheless, QCPA reports that it plans to ensure that any resulting system for non-listed entities is in line with SMO 1 requirements.
+QCPA reports that as of the date of this assessment, an amendment on Law No. 8 is pending that would enable the establishment of a QA review system of non-listed entities.
+QCPA reports that it plans to ensure that any resulting system for non-listed entities is in line with SMO 1 requirements.

-QCPA reports that between 2022-2023 it plans to publish a quality assurance manual for small firms and sole practitioners to design and document appropriate quality management policies and procedures that comply with the new Quality Management standards (ISQM 1 & ISQM 2).
-Furthermore, it plans to organize specialized workshop trainings in 2022 (which will be continued annually thereafter) highlighting the forthcoming changes to ensure that its members are well prepared for the application of both ISQM 1 & ISQM 2 once they become effective.
+QCPA reports that in 2023 it shared a quality assurance manual, issued by the Qatar Development Bank (QDB), for small and medium-sized practices to design and document appropriate quality management policies and procedures that comply with the new Quality Management standards (ISQM 1 & ISQM 2).
+Furthermore, it continues to organize specialized workshop trainings in 2024, as it did in 2023 (which will be continued annually thereafter) highlighting the forthcoming changes to ensure that its members are prepared for the application of both ISQM 1 & ISQM 2.

-As a matter of priority, QCPA should collaborate with QFMA to formulate actions steps to eliminate gaps in the existing QA review system for non-listed entities.
-Considering that the design and implementation of a QA review system for non-listed entities continues to be in the development stage, QCPA is encouraged to also work with stakeholders in the jurisdiction to launch the QA review system as soon as possible and to ensure that the resulting system is in line with the international best practices formulated in SMO 1.
+QCPA should collaborate with QFMA to formulate actions steps to eliminate gaps in the existing QA review system for listed entities.
+Considering that the design and implementation of a QA review system for non-listed entities continues to be in the development stage, QCPA is encouraged to also work with stakeholders in the jurisdiction to launch the QA review system as soon as possible and to ensure that all mandatory audits are subject to an inspection process and that the resulting system is in line with the international best practices formulated in SMO 1.
 Experiences of other PAOs in this respect may be beneficial.

 • SMO 2: International Education Standards